International

 Equity Strategy

-Ongoing rotation.
-Overweight sectors more sensitive to inflation, higher interest rates and a steeper curve.
+Rotation underway.
+Overweight sectors most sensitive to inflation, higher interest rates, and a steeper curve.

 Share

-We reiterate our call that markets are likely to experience continued significant internal rotation towards year-end, driven by a rally in bond yields and at the end of the flattening of the yield curve.
-Many are concerned about the sustainability of the rotation, as the growth outlook is seen as mixed at best, and the rotation is unlikely to persist if we get an energy / inflation / Fed shock, which would ultimately depress growth and generate a rollover in yields.
+We reiterate our call that markets are likely to experience continued and significant internal rotation toward year-end, driven by a rebound in bond yields and the end of the yield curve flattening.
+Many are concerned about the sustainability of the rotation, as the growth outlook is considered mixed at best, and the rotation is unlikely to persist if we get an energy/inflation/Fed shock, which would ultimately depress growth and lead to a reversal in yields.

-In our base case we will continue to have higher inflation, but also higher growth.
-We note that while inflation surprises remain on the upside, economic surprises also seem to have found a floor, which is most evident in the case of the US, but we expect the same for the Eurozone and China.
+In our base case, we will continue to see higher inflation, but also stronger growth.
+We note that while inflation surprises remain on the upside, economic surprises also appear to have found a floor, which is most evident in the case of the US, but we expect the same for the Eurozone and China.

-We believe that the growth headwinds that were present over the last few months, the slowdown in China, the resurgence of COVID cases associated with the Delta variant, a loss of consumer confidence and the slowdown in employment are diminishing, therefore, from current CESI (economic surprises) levels, we are likely to see a rebound towards the end of the year.
+We believe that the headwinds to growth that have been present in recent months—the slowdown in China, the resurgence of COVID cases associated with the Delta variant, a loss of consumer confidence, and the slowdown in employmentare diminishing.
+Therefore, based on current CESI (economic surprises) levels, we are likely to see a rebound toward the end of the year.

-So then, we believe the driver of the rotation will be rising bond yields.
-U.S. bond yields have risen more than 40 basis points since the August low and we believe there is more downside ahead, expecting some of the gap between inflation breakeven and bond yields to begin to close.
+So, we believe that rising bond yields will be the driving force behind the rotation.
+US bond yields have risen more than 40 basis points since their August low, and we believe there is more downside ahead, expecting part of the gap between inflation breakevens and bond yields to begin to close.

 And not only are yields rising, but the slope of the yield curve has also steepened.

-Which sectors benefit in this context?
-In general, the most "value" sectors that are used more directly as inflation hedges (energy sector) and commodities in general, but also the financial sector given the steepening of the curve.
-In addition, the financial sector is largely beating 3Q21 earnings estimates with positive surprises of +2.8% in sales and +21% in profits, and relative valuations with respect to the general market remain quite attractive.
+Which sectors are benefiting in this context?
+In general, the most "value" sectors that are used more directly as inflation hedges (energy sector) and commodities in general, but also the financial sector given the steeper yield curve.
+Otherwise, the financial sector is significantly exceeding earnings estimates in Q3 2021, with positive surprises of +2.8% in sales and +21% in profits, and relative valuations compared to the general market remain quite attractive.

 • Financial sector: VHF (Vanguard Financials ETF)